-Alexandria turns controversy into opportunity by teaching the history of Confederate namesakes
+Alexandria turns controversy into opportunity by teaching students the racist history behind school names

 Houston nodded.
 Both boys were right, she said: Some in Alexandria are calling on school officials to re-christen T.C.
 Williams, named for Thomas Chambliss Williams, a segregationist former superintendent who fought to keep Black and White children learning separately.
 Some also want to rename Matthew Maury Elementary School, whose title honors a naval officer, oceanographer and astronomer who fought on the side of the Confederacy in the Civil War.

 Matthew Maury Elementary is where Houston teaches — “We are the hot topic right now, my friends,” she told the class — and so, for the next 45 minutes, she would teach the class everything they needed to know about Maury.
-The lesson on Maury, developed over the summer and into the early fall by a specially convened group of administrators and teachers, is part of a broader “Identity Project” that the Alexandria school system launched in the wake of nationwide protests over George Floyd’s killing by police.
+The lesson on Maury, developed over the summer and into the early fall by a specially convened group of administrators and teachers, is part of a broader “Identity Project” that the Alexandria school system launched in the wake of nationwide protests over George Floyd’s police killing.

 The project — which also involves “community conversations” about Alexandria’s history of school desegregation — came as a direct response to community petitions demanding name changes for T.C.
 Williams and Maury Elementary, both started around the time of the Floyd demonstrations.
-In addition to the elementary-school classes at Maury Elementary, Alexandria has rolled out lessons at the high school level that cover the personal history of Superintendent T.C.
+In addition to the classes at Maury Elementary, Alexandria has rolled out lessons at the high school level that cover the personal history of Superintendent T.C.
 Williams.

 And officials hope to soon offer classes on the topic to all middle-schoolers, said Sarah Whelan, an instructional specialist for social studies who was instrumental in developing the new courses.